Mainly dry weather expected in most parts of country

 Temperature of some major cities recorded this morning:

-Islamabad and Muzaffarabad nine degree centigrade, Lahore fourteen, Karachi twenty-one, Peshawar eleven, Gilgit five, Quetta and Murree six degree centigrade.
+Islamabad and Quetta ten degree centigrade, Lahore seventeen, Karachi nineteen, Peshawar eleven, Gilgit six, Muzaffarabad nine and Murree five degree centigrade.

 According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cold and dry weather is expected in Srinagar, Pulwama, Anantnag, Shopian and Baramula and very cold and dry weather is expected in Leh while dry in Jammu.